Nik-Str/cloud-router/README.md

 3. Router: The Router class offers a convenient means of registering API routes within the Cloud Router.

-4. App: The App class acts as a wrapper for the application logic and execution within the Cloud Router.
-It encapsulates the core functionalities and operations of the Router.
+4. App: The App class serves as a wrapper for the application logic within the Cloud Router framework, encapsulating the essential functionalities and operations.

 5. Worker: Responsible for executing the application logic, the Worker class handles the processing and management of the defined operations within the Cloud Router.